ajmeyghani/react-oldschool/readme.md

-# React Boilerplate 2018
+# Old School React Boilerplate

-This is a lightweight React boilerplate without Webpack.
-You can add Webpack if you need to, but I tried to keep things as simple as possible.
+This is a lightweight, old-school React boilerplate without Webpack, great for rapid prototyping and designing in the browser.
+But you'd probably need a different kind of setup for production with a bundler depending on your project.

 ## What's Included

+This is an old-school project set up without any project bundler.
+Everything is automatically loaded in the index file, without any module loader, which is great for rapid prototyping and designing in the browser.
+The following is provided:

-- JSX transformation to JS
+- Automatic JSX transformation to JS (no compilation to ES5 or below)
-- CSS concatenation
-- Dev server with live reloading using `browser-refresh`
+- Automatic CSS injection with `browser-refresh`, great for designing in the browser
+- Dev server automatically loading CSS and JavaScript files from `src` into the `index` file with old-school `link` or `script `tags

 ## Usage